wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 ### Step 1: Initialize and Configure Your Project

-Initialize a new project using the Spring Initializer or add the required dependencies to an existing Spring project to start sending data to Wavefront.
+Initialize a new project using the Spring Initializer or add the required dependencies to an existing Spring project to send data to Wavefront.

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active">